jakubd/ipd/README.md

 # Setup/Install

-Currently, only Linux is supported.
+Currently, only Linux with GeoLite databases is supported.

 You need to download the maxmind databases yourself by setting up an account and downloading the libraries yourself from [Maxmind](https://dev.maxmind.com/geoip/geoip2/geolite2/)

+Neccesary files are: `GeoLite2-ASN.mmdb` and `GeoLite2-ASN.mmdb`

 It is recommended to manage the databases with [geoipupdate](https://github.com/maxmind/geoipupdate) it is currently in [this contrib debian repos](https://packages.debian.org/buster/geoipupdate) so you can install with: